Tom-Zu/CS130A-research-topK/README.md

 ### Example output
-This is 100000 items ranging from 1 to 2^16 with zipd distribution.
+This is 100000 items ranging from 1 to 2^16 with zipf distribution.

+K=20, data included in data.txt

 ```
 ----------------------actual output: